Bergshamra metro station

-Bergshamra metro station is a station on the red line of the Stockholm metro, located in Bergshamra, Solna Municipality.
+Bergshamra (lit.
+'Mountain Hamlet') is a station on Line 14 of the Red Line of the Stockholm Metro, located in Bergshamra, Solna Municipality.
 The station was opened on 29 January 1978 as part of the extension from Universitetet to Mörby centrum.

 In popular culture

 A stock photo of its elevators is featured at the cover art of Avicii's Levels single.